craftcms/docs/docs/commerce/1.x/docs/products.md

 The product itself is never sold, just a variant of a product.
 Even a product with no variants has a **default variant** behind it.

-For instance, a t-shirt product would likely have multiple variants, one for each of it's different colors.
+For instance, a t-shirt product would likely have multiple variants, one for each of its colors.
 You would only ever sell those variants, and not the product itself.
-A bug that only comes in one color and size might not need variants, but a single "in-built" default variant still exists, which is the item the customer adds to the cart.
+A book that only comes in one color and size might not need variants, but a single implicit variant still exists, which is the item the customer adds to the cart.

 Together, Products and Variants describe what is for sale.